 The easy-to-replace media filter increases the available surface air for filtration, reducing the allergens in your breathing air.
 Some of the features in the Honeywell Media Filter Cabinet Air Cleaner include:

-If you’d like help in choosing an air purifier for your home, please give us a call at 317-670-0171.
+If you’d like help in choosing an air purifier for your home or if you have more questions on indoor air pollution, please contact us or give us a call at 317-670-0171.